opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/index.md

 ## Dynamic settings

 Dynamic index settings are settings that you can update at any time.
-You can configure dynamic OpenSearch settings through the Cluster settings API.
+You can configure dynamic OpenSearch settings through the Cluster Settings API.
 For details, see [Update cluster settings using the API](#updating-cluster-settings-using-the-api).

 Whenever possible, use the Cluster Settings API; `opensearch.yml` is local to each node, whereas the API applies the setting to all nodes in the cluster.
 {: .tip}